Red Boat Ice Cream Parlour, Beaumaris

 You’ll find tubs of Conti’s ice cream in delis and cafes all over the nation, including local food destination Watson and Pratt’s.
 But for a proper taste of Conti’s visit the classic Lampeter location.
 Order a salted caramel Affogato for another flavour pairing made in heaven!

 Travelling the A470 can be a thrilling experience, with glorious vistas to draw your attention.
 However, at times, it can be a slog, so plan for a pit-stop near Brecon.
 In 1995, Paul and Eirlys Cole’s grocery shop was extended to sell their Llanfaes Dairy ice cream.
 But so successful was their venture that it’s been a full-on ice cream parlour since 2003!
 Over summer they produce a thousand litres of ice cream a day, and the queue often snakes around the corner.
-Among the array of 42 flavours are Pimms Sorbet and Cherry Cola – most refreshing during a summer heatwave!
+Among the array of over 40 flavours are Pimms Sorbet and Cherry Cola – most refreshing during a summer heatwave!
 Or take your cue from the local school kids, who go mad for the Biscoff milkshake.
+There's also an ice cream parlour in Mermaid Quay, Cardiff Bay, with seating inside and outside.
 Whatever you do, download the handy Llanfaes Dairy app – as essential on the A470 as a road map.

 Joe's Ice Cream